-It requires a change to the company's articles of association, which needs to be approved by a two-thirds majority in the general assembly.
-Notably, this threshold is lower than the majority required for any other type of change to the articles of association.
+The issuance of shares with double voting rights requires a change to the company's articles of association, which must be approved by a two-thirds majority of shareholders at the general meeting (unless the articles of association provide for a higher majority for this decision).
+Notably, this threshold is lower than the three-quarters majority required for any other type of amendment to the articles of association.

 One or more shareholders owning at least 95 per cent of the securities to which voting rights are attached can initiate a squeeze-out to obtain 100 per cent of all voting securities or securities that allow their holders to acquire voting securities.

-ii Shareholders' duties and responsibilities
+ii Shareholder duties and responsibilities

 The 2020 Code stipulates that, in companies with one or more controlling shareholders, the board should endeavour to have the controlling shareholders make considered use of their position and respect the rights and interests of minority shareholders.
 The board should encourage the controlling shareholders to respect the 2020 Code.
 In addition, it is recommended to enter into a relationship agreement with the majority shareholders.